1. Do you really believe in those gods?

 Because the universe is diverse and plural and so it’s only natural that the same should be true for the divine world.
 After all, there’s not just one animal species, one type of plant, one star, one planet, one river, one mountain, one human being, one language, one culture or one colour.
 Plurality is a constant part of life, even when there are universal laws.
 And this is something that’s often forgotten or overlooked in favour of more univocal views of things that allows no room for diversity or reduces it to mere manifestations of a single entity.

 That’s definitely a popular idea these days, especially in the context of inter-religious relations, so much so that there are people who argue for the inexistence of truly polytheistic religions, claiming instead that they’re really just forms of monism.
 For instance, a few years ago, Anselmo Borges wrote that polytheism is merely the assignment of a divine force to deities who are no more than manifestations of that single entity (Religião e diálogo inter-religioso 2010: 49-50).
 But this is a gross simplification – or an outright lie, really – which has a double origin: on one hand, the difficulty that monotheists often find in dealing with religious diversity, thus opting for a reduction of plurality to a false common denominator that allows them to bypass the acknowledgement of different religions and gods; and on the other, the notion of tolerance as indifference or a “let it be” attitude, which people attempt to justify by claiming that it’s all really the same thing and so there’s no point in arguing about it.
-And that in turn is born out of a disinterest or fear of intellectual confrontation (check “safe spaces in universities” under that, too).
+And that in turn is born out of a disinterest or fear of intellectual confrontation (list “safe spaces in universities” under that, too).
 But at the risk of stating the obvious, tolerance only makes sense when you’re confronted with what’s unlike you; to tolerate is what you do when you have to accept something that’s (radically) different.
-But that requires first and foremost the acknowledgement that there is in fact a difference!
-That it’s not all the same, it’s not indifferent, and therefore you cannot reduce or delete it by way of gross simplification or common denominators that don’t reflect the reality of religious diversity.
+Which requires first and foremost the acknowledgement that there is in fact a difference.
+That it’s not all the same, not indifferent, and therefore you cannot reduce or delete it by way of gross simplification or common denominators that don’t reflect the reality of religious diversity.

 The difference resides in the parameters of plurality, i.e., it if applies solely to belief, practice or both.
-So while monolatrism, like henotheism, consists of the acknowledgment that there are many gods, but only one is honoured, monism can stand for the worship of many deities under the belief that they’re really just one.
+So, while monolatrism, like henotheism, consists of the acknowledgment that there are many gods, but only one is honoured, monism can stand for the worship of many deities under the belief that they’re really just one.
 Polytheism emphasizes plurality in both belief and practice, recognizing the existence of many independent gods and honouring at least several of them.
 It may include a degree of monolatrism when one focuses on one deity while still worshipping others, just as it can have a level of monism in the belief that some gods are the same.
 But if one reduces either cult or belief to a unit, then one is beyond the definition of polytheism.

 Pantheism consist of the idea that everything that exists is part of an immanent god, which means that it’s closer to monism than polytheism.
 A somewhat similar polytheistic notion would be the one expressed by Thales of Miletus, who is believed to have said that everything is full of gods, but that implies that there are many gods in all things, which is different from the belief that everything is one universal deity.

 Not necessarily.
 Pagan is everything that’s not Jewish, Christian or Muslim, which is a sufficiently vague definition to include not only polytheists, but also monists, monolatrists and duotheists (those who believe in only two deities).
-The modern confusion between paganism and polytheism owes a lot to the equation of the former with the notion of pre-Christian – which, for instance, is very common in Wicca – but things are far more complex.
+The modern confusion between paganism and polytheism owes a lot to the equation of the former with the notion of pre-Christian – which is very common in Wicca – but things are far more complex.

 And by the way, monotheists who use the argument of “religious evolution” as a weapon against polytheism should really think twice about it, since the obvious conclusion of that line of thinking is that the next step is atheism.
 Or as a friend of mine once put it, someone who believes in only one god is closer to believing in none than someone who believes in many.